lexibank/tlopo/out/vol4/chapter7.md

 ## 3. Butterflies (Order Lepidoptera = ‘scaly wings’)

-A number of formally similar reconstructions for butterfly have been made above the level of POc: PAn &ast;(qali)-bei]bei]. : PMP &ast;kali-mbembeij and PSHWNG ^kalə-mbombəŋ.
-From the first-mentioned one would expect the regularly derived POc &ast;kali-boboij .
+A number of formally similar reconstructions for butterfly have been made above the level of POc: PAn _&ast;(qali)-beŋbeŋ_, PMP _&ast;kali-mbembeŋ_ and PSHWNG _&ast;kalə-mbombəŋ_.
+From the first-mentioned one would expect the regularly derived POc _&ast;kali-boboŋ_.
 It does appear, but its reflexes are with one exception limited to the North New Guinea subgroup.
-The most widespread Oceanic cognate set, yielding POc &ast;(kau)bebek, cannot be derived directly from PMP.
+The most widespread Oceanic cognate set, yielding POc _&ast;(kau)bebek_, cannot be derived directly from PMP.

 <a id="p-378"></a>